mebishalnapit/creative-blog/readme.txt

 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/creative-blog/ and then contribute to the translation.

 == CHANGELOG ==
+= VERSION 1.0.2 =
+* Footer credit link has been updated

 = VERSION 1.0.1 =
 * Bootstrap Framework updated to version 3.3.7
 * Theme support forum link added in customizer options